giantswarm/docs/src/content/app-platform/app-bundle/index.md

  - What is the App Bundle?
  - How does the App Bundle installation work?
  - How to properly configure the App Bundle?
- - Are there any caveats in using App Bundle?
+ - Are there any caveats in using app bundles?
 ---

 ## App Bundle Definition {#app-bundle-definition}